 Graphics co-processing support for a VDI server

-VDI works by handling all of the processing tasks within the server, and using the endpoint device only as an I/O platform (e.g., video, mouse and keyboard).
-So all of the desktop and visual rendering work takes place within the host server's processor, and the resulting images are relayed to the endpoint across the LAN.
-This is often adequate for rendering basic Windows-type desktop dialogs and other elements, but advanced graphics tasks (like streaming video or 3-D graphics) can pose a major processing problem.
+VDI works by handling all the processing tasks within the server and using the endpoint device only as an I/O platform (e.g., video, mouse and keyboard).
+So, all the desktop and visual rendering work takes place within the host server's processor, and the resulting images are relayed to the endpoint across the LAN.
+This is often adequate for rendering basic Windows-type desktop dialogs and other elements, but advanced graphics tasks (such as streaming video or 3-D graphics) can pose a major processing problem.

 The issue is hardware support.
-Servers often omit graphics processing units (GPUs) because traditional server-side tasks like file servers or Active Directory servers do not use graphics.
-But when graphics instructions (such as SSE3 instructions) must be processed, there is no GPU available to offload the burden -- leaving the CPU to grind those instructions with inefficient software emulation.
+Servers often omit graphics processing units (GPUs) because traditional server-side functionality involving file servers or Active Directory servers do not use graphics.
+But when graphics instructions (such as SSE3 instructions) must be processed, no GPU is available to offload the burden -- leaving the CPU to grind those instructions with inefficient software emulation.
 The result is a significant performance penalty that can impact every VDI instance on the affected CPU core.
 As VDI use matures and embraces more sophisticated visualization applications, it's important for VDI servers to include GPU support as a boost to system performance.

 GPUs are always deployed as a separate device, but the device can be integrated in several different ways.
 The most common approach is to install a GPU as an expansion device such as PCIe adapter card.
-Everyday desktop PCs routinely use this approach because PCIe slots are plentiful and readily accessible, and servers can use powerful server-class products like NVIDIA's Kepler-based GRID K1 and K2 adapters.
-However, servers may not provide enough PCIe slots to accommodate GPU adapters which are usually quite large and sport several cooling fans.
-Limited PCIe slots may also be utilized with other expansion devices like multiport network adapters or storage accelerators.
+Everyday desktop PCs routinely use this approach because PCIe slots are plentiful and readily accessible, and servers can use powerful server-class products such as Nvidia's Kepler-based GRID K1 and K2 adapters.
+However, servers may not provide enough PCIe slots to accommodate GPU adapters, which are usually quite large and sport several cooling fans.
+Limited PCIe slots may also be used with other expansion devices such as multiport network adapters or storage accelerators.

-An alternative is to use an out-of-box GPU like the Cubix GPU-Xpander which uses a simple, low-profile PCIe adapter that simply connects an external, independently-powered self-standing GPU system.
+An alternative is to use an out-of-box GPU such as the Cubix GPU-Xpander, which uses a simple, low-profile PCIe adapter that simply connects an external, independently powered self-standing GPU system.
 This approach avoids overtaxing the server's limited power supply and space constraints with the PCIe slots.